 Based on my experiences as a holistic therapist, stretching trainer and energy worker I offer an eclectic approach.
 The exercises in this book include visualisations, meditations, breathing, movement, writing and drawing.
 They give you a kind of tool kit you can use as and when needed, to support you in living your unique life fully.

-In addition to the many tools provided, there is a lot of useful information, which is a combination of my experience of working with clients and research from people in a variety of fields.
-It is hopefully easy to read, common-sense and even funny in places.
+In addition to the many tools provided there is a lot of useful information, which is a combination of my experience of working with clients as well as research from a variety of fields.
+I break this all down for you into an easy-to-read and common-sense guide to doing your own self-development work.